 Patient Advocacy Volunteer in Emergency Research Services

-In order to be considered for the PAVERS program, candidates must submit written applications.
+In order to be considered for the PAVERS program, candidates must submit an online application form at the bottom of this page.
 After applications are received, some applicants will be granted interviews.
 Please read all the information and policies before you apply, as PAVERS has become an increasingly competitive program and requires a substantial commitment from volunteers.

 PAVERS are required to commit to volunteering for a minimum of one academic year or a minimum of 100 hours.
 The time commitment is one four-hour daytime shift per week, or one eight-hour overnight shift every two weeks, plus one two-hour monthly meeting.
 In general, the following blocks of time are available for volunteer shifts seven days per week:

 Four-hour shifts : 8am-12pm, 12pm-4pm, 4pm-8pm, 8pm-12am

 Please consider that all rules and attendance requirements for the program will be strictly enforced.
 Failure to abide by the rules will result in participants termination from the program.
 Shift requirements are subject to change.

 One of the possible other tasks of a PAVER is to assist with ongoing Department of Emergency Medicine research studies.
 These research studies, some of which go on to be published in medical journals, are created and directed by Departmental faculty and resident physicians.
 Each study explores a different topic, but all share a common goal of gaining a better understanding of medical and social issues affecting Bellevue Hospital Center emergency patients.